You are hereHome / SF&G -Care farming Code of Practice

-As part of our role to i) promote care farming as a quality service provision in health and social care and in special education, and ii) to support care farmers, Care Farming UK is proud to offer the care farming Code of Practice to our members.
+At SF&G, part of our role is to promote care farming as a quality service provision in health, social care and special education, and also to support those delivering these services.
+We are therefore proud to offer the SF&G Code of Practice to our members.
 This page describes the Code of Practice process and explains how to get started.

 - We care about the people we work with

-- Our care farm is a safe place to be
+- Our site is a safe place to be.